Setting Up Role-Based Access for Line Producers

 @functools.lru_cache(maxsize=1024)

-def resolve_access(self, user_id: str, context: CostCodeContext) -> AccessLevel:
+def resolve_scope(self, user_id: str, context: CostCodeContext) -> AccessLevel:

-# Lazy query: the schema is only hit on a cache miss.
+# Lazy query: the schema is only touched on a cache miss.

 policy = self._schema.fetch_rls_policy(